VarunKohli18/swarm-net/README.md

 The dataset is accessible on IEEE Dataport: [`IoT Swarm SRAM Dataset for Firmware Attestation`](https://dx.doi.org/10.21227/gmee-vj41).

-If you would like to use our work in your research, kindly cite our preprint and dataset using their respective BibTex:
+If you would like to use our work in your research, kindly cite our preprint and dataset using their respective BibTeX:

 `Preprint`